mvollmer/cockpit-design-elements/elements.md

 for the next time) when you do it in Cockpit rather than on the command line.

+It is even permissible (but only grudgingly so) to have a text field for raw strings that are passed to the underlying technology and interpreted there.
+For example, we have "Encryption options" in Storage that are copied verbatim into /etc/crypttab, and the Teams in Networking need to be configured with a JSON blob in a text area.
+This is a bad UI, and we feel bad, but...

 Cockpit makes it obvious when the user is leaving the "beaten path" by keeping the non-guided parts separate, somehow.